Plumsail/documents-docs/source/user-guide/processes/examples/create-word-and-pdf-documents-from-typeform.rst

 .. image:: ../../../_static/img/flow/how-tos/test-template-forms-processes.png
     :alt: test template

 It’s testing.
-We’re going to apply the data from the Cognito form to our template.
+We’re going to apply the data from the Typeform to our template.

 Delivery
 ~~~~~~~~